doombubbles/mega-knowledge/LATEST.md

-- Updated for Mod Helper 3.0
+- Fixed for BTD6 v33.0
-- Updated Super Monkey Mega Knowledge
+- Mega Knowledge choices save more often
-- Fixes for BTD6 v32.0